ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Vault encrypted content can specify which vault id it was encrypted with.

-Prior to Ansible 2.4, only one vault password could be used at a time.
-Post Ansible 2.4, multiple vault passwords can be used each time Ansible runs, so any vault files or vars that needed to be decrypted all had to use the same password.
+Prior to Ansible 2.4, only one vault password could be used at a time, So any vault files or vars that needed to be decrypted all had to use the same password.

 Since Ansible 2.4, vault files or vars that are encrypted with different